 USB Car Diffuser – Diffuse your favorite essential oils on the go with this mini car diffuser that plugs into any USB outlet.
 Use in the car, at work, or in a coffee shop without the bulk of a larger diffuser.

-Travel Orb Diffuser – Diffusers are a must-have for me when I travel, but I don’t like taking my bigger, bulkier diffusers.
-That’s why I like this smaller Orb diffuser.
-It has a USB plug-in so it works well for cars, planes and hotel rooms, but fits nicely in a carry-on bag.
+Sweet Aroma Diffuser – Diffusers are a must-have for me when I travel, but I don’t like taking my bigger, bulkier diffusers.
+That’s why I like this smaller Sweet Aroma diffuser.
+It works well for RVs and hotel rooms, but fits nicely in a carry-on bag.

 What are your favorite accessories to use with your essential oils when you travel?